 Other advanced features

-If you’re an agency, or if you’re managing an active and strategic social media presence, you’ll need most of the following features.
+If you’re an agency, or if you’re managing an active and strategic social media presence, you need the following features.
 Yet they don’t come with any of the Hootsuite entry-level plans.

 The features below will only be available if you pay at least $16,000 upfront (Enterprise plan):